aws/language-servers/CONTRIBUTING.md

 ### Develop and test Language servers with Language Server Runtimes locally

-Language servers developed in this package can be built for different runtimes developed in [Language Server Runtimes](https://github.com/aws/aws-language-server-runtimes) project.
+Language servers developed in this package can be built for different runtimes developed in [Language Server Runtimes](https://github.com/aws/language-server-runtimes) project.

 `Language Server Runtimes` provides a set of interfaces and constructs that can be used to inject cross-platform implementations of features, reused across language servers.
 Using runtime constructs, Language Servers could be built and packages into artifact of different formats: binary formats as explained earlier in this document, or packages as Javascript Webworker bundle.

 To build and test Language Servers with AWS Runtime, follow these steps:

-1. Clone the [`aws-language-servers`](https://github.com/aws/aws-language-servers) and the [`language-server-runtimes`](https://github.com/aws/language-server-runtimes) repos:
+1. Clone the [`language-servers`](https://github.com/aws/language-servers) and the [`language-server-runtimes`](https://github.com/aws/language-server-runtimes) repos:

     ```
-    git clone git@github.com:aws/aws-language-servers.git
+    git clone git@github.com:aws/language-servers.git
-    git clone git@github.com:aws/aws-language-server-runtimes.git
+    git clone git@github.com:aws/language-server-runtimes.git
     ```

-2. Install dependencies in `aws-language-server-runtimes` folder.
+2. Install dependencies in `language-server-runtimes` folder.
 Create `npm link` for it, if you plan to modify it for development and testing purposes:

     ```
-    cd aws-language-server-runtimes && npm install && npm run compile && npm link
+    cd language-server-runtimes && npm install && npm run compile && npm link
     ```

-3. Install dependencies in `aws-language-servers` folder:
+3. Install dependencies in `language-servers` folder:

     **Note:** We are temporarily commiting a snapshot of `language-server-runtimes` package as zip archive and use it as npm dependency for some servers.
 To develop and build language servers with local checkout of `language-server-runtimes`, for servers develped in ./server directory change `"@aws/language-server-runtimes"` dependency to point to `"*"` instead of file path before running `npm install`.

     ```
-    cd ../aws-language-servers && npm install
+    cd ../language-servers && npm install
     ```

 4. (Optional) Use npm link to `language-server-runtimes`, if you're developing locally and want to use local copy to produce build artifacts: